MwambiaBrian/dotnet-microservices/README.md

 ## Project Overview

-The goal of this project is to provide a real-world example of microservices architecture implemented in .NET.
-Below are the key components and features of this project:
+Below are the key components and features of the project:

 - Implementation of two .NET Microservices using the REST API pattern
 - Utilization of dedicated persistence layers for both services